 Dark Age of Camelot is still trucking along; it’s just dropped its Ghost Keep event, running through March 10th.

 Elder Scrolls Online popped up with some fresh lore ahead of the launch of Harrowstorm next week.

 Old-school inspired MMORPG Astonia: The Return of Yendor hit Steam as a F2P this week.
 “Astonia takes you back to the roots of 2D-isometric C-RPG classics, featuring old-school RPG mechanics such as customizable characters, a high variety of complex spells, skills, professions, complicated storylines/quests and an intricate PvP system, set in a rich high-fantasy world with steampunk elements.”

 MU Online’s Season 14: Part 2 is live.
 This tells you nothing because that name says nothing.
 The important bit to the patch is the new Atlantis of the Abyss field, the new mastery accessory, the new Monster Soul Changer system, and a level cap bump up to – wait for it – 1150.

 Starbase continued its rollout of patch notes as it marches along in development.

 Star Sonata revamped the heck out of engineers.
 “Our proposed changes aim to make Engineers more engaging to play,” the team writes.
 “We are especially focusing on making each new skill immediately impactful and gameplay-changing.”

-EverQuest II rolled out a patch with a bit scary list of patch notes, but don’t panic – most of it’s to fix miscellaneous issues.
+EverQuest rolled out a patch with a bit scary list of patch notes, but don’t panic – most of it’s to fix miscellaneous issues.
 The highlights?
 It addressed the Restless Ice spell, added new spell augmentation merchants, fixed some raid stability problems, and tweaked the UI for debuffs.